WHO ARE WE

 To identify the Perhentian sea turtle habitat use and connectivity

-To respond to and determine causes of Perhentian sea turtle strandings
+To respond to and determine causes of Perhentian sea turtle injury & deaths

-To create and raise awareness about sea turtles and marine conservation among the Perhentian Community (i.e. local community, stakeholders, tourists, and government)
+To create and raise awareness about sea turtles and marine conservation among the Perhentian communities (i.e. local community, resorts, restaurants, local government body and other stakeholders)

 We kayak from the village to Teluk Pauh in order to conduct our in-water surveys.
-We follow a transect parallel to the beach in search of feeding green turtles with one person in the kayak while the other snorkels.
-Once one is spotted, the snorkeler free-dives down to photograph the sea turtle's facial profile, top and full body view while the person in the kayak records the number of people present around the turtle while ensuring the safety of the snorkeler from passing boats
+We follow a transect parallel to the beach in search of foraging green turtles with one person in the kayak while the other snorkels.
+Once one is spotted, the snorkeler freedives down to photograph the sea turtle's facial profile, top and full body view while the person in the kayak records the number of people present around the turtle while ensuring the safety of the snorkeler from passing boats.

-After sunset, we would walk up and down Tiga Ruang in search of nesting turtles.
-When one does come up, we would photograph her facial profile, collect her biometrics, and assist the DOF rangers to relocate her eggs into the hatchery.
-We also help monitor nest and hatching activity in the hatchery: regularly checking nests and releasing hatchlings to determine hatching success rates.
+After sunset, we walk up and down Tiga Ruang in search of nesting turtles.
+Once we spot a nesting mother, we photograph her facial profile, collect her biometrics, and assist the rangers in relocating her eggs into the hatchery.
+We help to monitor the hatchery by regularly checking nests and releasing hatchlings that are ready.
 Just by being on the beach, our presence deters poachers, thus removing at least one sea turtle threat.